cultivarium/ORI-marker-screen/README.md

 This repository contains code and data for reproducing the analyses described in "A scalable framework for high-throughput identification of functional origins of replication in non-model bacteria".
 It also contains scripts and examples for how to identify and quantify the origins of replications present in a pool of plasmids, either after or before a selective screen.

+Finally, it contains scripts and reference data for analyzing amplicon data from screens using the MACKEREL (Modular, NGS-trACKable ExpRession ELement) promoter library, which is a collection of genetic parts consisting of 426 bacterial promoter-RBS sequence variants.
+These scripts can be found in the `./promoter_screen/` directory.

 Conducting a plasmid pool screen and having issues with these scripts?
 Open an issue and we will respond to help ASAP!

 ## Requirements